heysokam/minim/readme.md

 It can use C libraries without wrappers, because the compiler outputs (human-readable) C.

 ## MinC can seamlessly be (and stay) out of the way
-**Case1**: You have an existing C project that you want to use, but you really dislike C syntax.
+**Case1**: You have an existing C project that you want to use, but you don't like C syntax.
 ```md
 1. Do whatever you need to do to extend and build that project with extra C files.
 2. Order the MinC compiler to output your generated C code into paths that the C buildsystem can recognize.